Instrument/instrument-serif/README.md

 ![Drag Racing](./docs/1-header.gif)

-Instrument serif is designed for large sizes and offers a contemporary take on some of our favorite old style serifs.
+Instrument Serif is designed for large sizes and offers a contemporary take on some of [our](https://instrument.com) favorite old style serifs.

 ## Language support